aglago/100daysCSS/day3/README.md

 ```

 In this example, the shadow is created using the `::before` pseudo-element, and its position is adjusted to create the desired effect.
 You may need to fine-tune the values based on your specific layout and styling preferences.

+### CSS VARIABLES

+Just like the function of any other variable in any programming language, it is a container that keeps a value.

+Variables in CSS are most useful for color storages, but they can store anything.

+CSS variables can have global scope of local scope.
+Global variables can be accessed anywhere in the stylesheet while local variables are only accessible in the selector in which they were defined.

+Global variables are defined in the `:root` selector which matches to the root element in the document.

+### Cubic Bezier FUNCTION

+The cubic-bezier() function defines a Cubic Bezier curve.
+It defines the rate of movement of an animation or transition and not the shape the animation draws as it moves.

+A Cubic Bezier curve is defined by four points C.P1x, C.P1y, C.P2x and C.P2y.
+C.P1x and C.P2x are the start and the end of the curve and, in CSS these points are fixed as the coordinates are ratios.

+P1 is (0, 0) and represents the initial time and the initial state, P4 is (1, 1) and represents the final time and the final state.

+**CSS SYNTAX**

+`cubic_bezier(P1x, P1y, P2x, P2y)`

+P1x: X-coordinate of the first control point
+P1y: Y-coordinate of the first control point
+P2x: X-coordinate of the second control point
+P2y: Y-coordinate of the second control point

+These coordinates are ratios

+P1(X): 0.2 (20% of the animation duration)
+P1(Y): 0.7 (70% of the animation height)
+P2(X): 0.3 (30% of the animation duration)
+P2(Y): 1 (100% of the animation height)

+P1x and P1y are the control points of the beginning of the curve and
+P2x and P2y are the control points of the end of the curve